Crop Rotation Group

 Sow and Plant

-Plant dormant bulbs in groups of 5 or more in fall after the soil has lost its summer warmth, covering them with 2 inches (5 cm) of soil.
+Plant dormant bulbs in groups of 5 or more in autumn after the soil has lost its summer warmth, covering them with 5cm (2 inches) of soil.
 The bulbs will slowly grow roots through winter and bloom first thing in spring.
 Thin congested clumps in autumn, or as soon as the first green shoots appear in late winter, by digging up and then replanting some of the bulbs elsewhere.

 Our Garden Planner can produce a personalised calendar of when to sow, plant and harvest for your area.